-- NEXT at UMBC: Researching Connections Between Applied Learning, Affective Learning, and Student Success (Implementation and Research Grant) – A team led by Hannah Schmitz, Applied Learning Program Coordinator for the Shriver Center, trained an interdisciplinary team of graduate students to investigate the interconnection between applied learning and student affective development.
+- NEXT at UMBC: Researching Connections Between Applied Learning, Affective Learning, and Student Success (Implementation and Research Grant) – A team led by Hannah Schmitz (Shriver Center) trained an interdisciplinary team of graduate students to investigate the interconnection between applied learning and student affective development.
 This analysis has set them on a path to generating metrics to help assess the contribution of applied learning experiences, such as internships, research, study abroad, and service-learning to our students’ academic, social, professional, and civic development.

-- Explore Baltimore Heritage: A Partnership Between Baltimore Heritage and UMBC (Adaptation Grant) – A team led by Denise Meringolo, Associate Professor of History, expanded UMBC’s partnership with Baltimore Heritage through supporting the organization’s goals of developing educational material, while also deepening UMBC students’ learning experience and professional development.
+- Explore Baltimore Heritage: A Partnership Between Baltimore Heritage and UMBC (Adaptation Grant) – A team led by Denise Meringolo (History) expanded UMBC’s partnership with Baltimore Heritage through supporting the organization’s goals of developing educational material, while also deepening UMBC students’ learning experience and professional development.
 Specifically, this collaboration granted students in the History program the opportunity to build meaningful historical content for Explore Baltimore Heritage, a mobile app that lets people build self-guided tours of the many unique historic places of Baltimore and its neighborhoods.

-- Connections: A Transfer Student Experience Course (Seed Grant) – Diane Alonso, director of Psychology at Shady Grove, created a transfer student experience course that uses the principles of Interprofessional Education (IPE) to bring students from different disciplines together in a technology-rich active learning environment and challenge them to think beyond their physical and mental boundaries.
+- Connections: A Transfer Student Experience Course (Seed Grant) – Diane Alonso (Shady Grove) created a transfer student experience course that uses the principles of Interprofessional Education (IPE) to bring students from different disciplines together in a technology-rich active learning environment and challenge them to think beyond their physical and mental boundaries.
 This innovative course is based on our First Year Experience program and has be integral in helping transfer students to UMBC at Shady Grove learn and grow as students and professionals.

 Fall 2014 Awardees